serverless-guru/templates/sls-webpack/03_refactoringToWebpack/README.md

 - Code included in the Lambda Layer is not included in your Lambda Function Artifact

-Because you have a limited number of Layers to use, and because they enable your function to be deployed without code contained in the Layer, Layers are create for very large amounts of code.
+Because you have a limited number of Layers to use, and because they enable your function to be deployed without code contained in the Layer, Layers are great for very large amounts of code.
 Some good use cases:

 - Swift Runtime Layer (make a Lambda Layer with a Swift runtime so you can write Lambda Functions with Swift)
 - Image Processing Layer (sharp is a very large npm module.
 Making a general Image Processing layer for dependencies like these is a great way to keep Lambda Functions light)
 - Monitoring Layer (Dynatrace is another example of a heavy npm module)

-It should be noted that if a large node module is used in layers because of its size, using webpack plugin might possibly solve that issue by only including the narrow bit of functionality you are using from that package.
+(It should be noted that webpack often solves the npm module size issue by optimizing what gets packaged.
+We recommend using webpack first before reaching for Lambda Layers to solve this issue.
+Lambda Layers are a good solution when yoru code must use all of the very large NPM module)

 ### Summary
-- Webpack is always worth using
+- Webpack will always help with package size, and is a tool we always recommend you use (Always)
-- NPM modules is great for code reuse of business logic
+- NPM modules are great for code reuse of business logic (Often)
-- Lambda Layers is great when both both Webpack and NPM Modules do not solve your problem.
-This is rare, but is the case when you are working binaries or very large wrapper agents like Dynatrace which are not used as normal NPM moduels are used in code
+- Lambda Layers are great when your service requires the use of very big node modules or binaries.
+(Less Often)